Hollyoaks actress confronts man allegedly stalking her in London

-Hollyoaks actress Ashling O'Shea has shared footage of the moment she confronted a man who was allegedly following her through London at night.
-The soap star accused the man of repeatedly stalking her while she was waiting for a bus and wanted to 'publicly shame' him.
+Ashling O'Shea, a Hollyoaks actress, shared footage of her confronting a man who was allegedly following her through London at night.
+She wanted to publicly shame the man who was repeatedly stalking her while she was waiting for a bus near Shepherd's Bush Green, west London.

 Hollyoaks actress Ashling O'Shea has shared footage of the moment she confronted a man who was allegedly following her through London at night.
 The soap star, who played Nadira Valli on the Channel 4 show between 2022 and 2024, wanted to ' publicly shame ' the man who was repeatedly stalking her while she was waiting for a bus near Shepherd's Bush Green, west London .